 Cluster 1 - Computers in Everyday Life

-This course will focus on the basics of embedded computing, making it accessible even to students who have no prior programming experience.
-It provides an introduction to computation through lectures, guest speakers, and hands-on projects.
-It starts by teaching the fundamentals of programming where students use a puzzle-like programming language called AppInventor to create mobile phone applications, and then moves into more advanced programming languages in a progression of projects.
-The cluster concludes with a final project where students form small teams and create a project of their choosing.
+Description:These days computers are everywhere, from our coffee makers and thermostats to our cell phones and televisions.
+They make our cars safer and more efficient; they perform advanced image processing in intelligent devices; they are the engines behind creating our movies, television shows, and our video games; and they fuel the Internet of Things.
+This course will focus on the basics of computing and coding, making it accessible to students who have no prior programming experience.
+It provides an introduction to computation through lectures, guest speakers, and projects.
+It starts by teaching the fundamentals of programming where students use a puzzle-like programming language called AppInventor to create mobile phone applications.
+Students then learn one of the most commonly used programming languages in the world, Python, and use it to perform image manipulation (e.g., image blurring, green screen substitution) and later to author video games.
+The complexity of the projects grows each week and culminates in a substantial final project where students form small teams and create a project of their choosing.

 Cluster 2 - Engineering Design and Control of Kinetic Sculptures